Everything You Need to Know About the Form I-212 Process

 Form I-212 is an application for permission to reapply for admission.
 It is used by individuals previously deported, excluded, or removed from the U.S. and seeking permission to return.

-In some cases, you may be able to request expedited processing of Form I-212 if you can demonstrate an urgent need or exceptional circumstances.
-However, USCIS generally has strict criteria for expediting applications, and not all requests are granted.
+You can request expedited Form I-212 processing by showing urgent need or exceptional circumstances.
+However, USCIS has strict criteria, and not all requests are approved.

-To file Form I-212, you must complete the form with accurate information, provide the required supporting documentation, and pay the filing fee.
-The completed form and supporting documents must be mailed to the appropriate USCIS office.
+To file Form I-212, complete it accurately, provide the required documents, and pay the filing fee.
+Mail the completed form and documents to the correct USCIS office.

-The specific supporting documents may vary depending on individual circumstances.
-Still, generally, you will need to provide evidence of your eligibility for admission, such as your passport, birth certificate, and proof of ties to the U.S. You may also need to submit documents explaining the circumstances of your removal or deportation.
+Supporting documents vary by individual but generally include evidence of eligibility, such as a passport, birth certificate, and proof of U.S. ties.
+You may also need to provide documents detailing your removal or deportation circumstances.

-As of my knowledge cutoff date is September 2021, and the filing fee for Form I-212 is $930.
-However, USCIS fees can change over time, so you must check the USCIS website or consult an immigration attorney for the most up-to-date fee information.
+As of September 2021, the Form I-212 filing fee is $930.
+USCIS fees can change, so check their website or consult an attorney for current information.